 Raul Da Gama

-His first album untitled “Insomnio” was released on 11/03/2016 under “One Trick Dog Records”, the label that is home to important jazz figures such as the Israeli pianist Roy Assaf.
+His first album untitled “Insomnio” was released in November 2016 under “One Trick Dog Records”, label that is home to important jazz figures such as the Israeli pianist Roy Assaf.
 The official CD release concert was held on February 1st of 2017 at the world-renowned Smoke Jazz Club.
-Juan Carlos is actively performing with his Quartet and other jazz projects, including the multiple Grammy Award-winning Afro Latin Jazz Orchestra, and the Arturo O’farrill’s Octet in some of the most important venues of New York City, such as Smoke Jazz Club, Minton’s, Birdland, The Greene Space, Terraza 7, Rockwood Music Hall, Bar Next Door, among others.
+Juan Carlos is actively performing with his quartet and other diverse projects, including the multiple Grammy Award-winning Afro Latin Jazz Orchestra, Bronx Banda (led by Arturo O’Farrill), and Hip-hop collective Soul Inscribed at some of the most important music venues in New York City, such as Smoke Jazz Club, Minton’s, Birdland, The Greene Space, La Mama Experimental Theater, among others.

 “One would expect that the focus of Insomnio would be rhythm-heavy.
 But there lies the surprise.
 Juan Carlos Polo proves himself to be a writer of considerable talent and his music makes compelling use of the piano.
 Perhaps it is the fact that in the cultural topography of South America, the storytelling traditions are alive and continue to be spread even in so-called urban societies…”